Beyond the Edge of Stability via Two-step Gradient Updates: Stable oscillation on 1-D functions: fixed point of two-step update

-A natural follow-up question is what implications Theorem~\ref{thm:1dglobal} brings, because 1-D is far from the practice of neural networks that contain multi-layer structures, nonlinearity and high dimensions.
-We precisely incorporate two layers and nonlinearity in Section~\ref{sec:one_neuron}, and high dimensions in Section~\ref{sec:mf}.
+A natural follow-up question is what implications Theorem~\ref{thm:1dglobal} and Prop~\ref{prop:xy} bring, because 1-D and 2-D is far from the practice of neural networks that contain multi-layer structures, nonlinearity and high dimensions.
+We precisely incorporate two layers and nonlinearity in Section~\ref{sec:one_neuron}, and high dimensions in Section~\ref{sec:new_mf}.